e-biswas/e-biswas.github.io/about.md

 **Guy Beahm (aka - Dr Disrespect)** -
 > 'One step back, two steps forward.
 Let's climb the mountain.
 Let's dominate - violence, speed, and momentum.
 And, guess what?
 We are at the tipitty top of the mountain.
 But we are really only halfway up!'

+Although, 2020 was a hard year for everyone, I wishing everyone the best for the upcoming years.